org-arl/unet-blog/_posts/2020-03-30-exploting-spatial-diversity-using-unetstack3.md

 ```
 The `assisters` parameter is used to store the node addresses of the assisting receivers that are assisting the main receiver.
 The user might also want to change the default value of `maxAssisterRange` if the furthest assisting receiver to the main receiver is at a distance larger than 100 m.

-For example, in out three simulated modems, the node address of the assisting receiver is 31 and therefore we should set:
+For example, in our three simulated modems, the node address of the assisting receiver is 31 and therefore we should set:

 ```groovy
 unity.assisters = [31]